techdisrupt/MicrosoftQuantum/README.md

 }
 ```

 Looking at `Driver.cs`, we can see this is essentially the entry point to run your code.
-At the moment it's empty, rather akin to the traditional _C++_ or _C_ entry point for code, for example analagously below
+At the moment it's empty, rather akin to the traditional _C++_ or _C_ entry point for code, for example analogously below

 ```
 int main(void)